Livingston Homes for Sale

 "My grandparents moved to Livingston when they first had my mother.
 She had always loved the atmosphere of this unified town.
 After college, she decided to move back and raise me and my sister here.
 I was born and raised in Livingston and I wouldn't have it any other way.
 There is always something to do; whether it be walking into the Town Center with friends, going to the mall, or attending the various events held in town.
 Although I moved away to attend college, I will always find Livingston to be my home.
 I am proud of where I grew up and plan to move back to raise my children there as well!" - Niche.com

 Livingston Real Estate

-87% of Livingston residents own their own homes and there's a variety of styles and designs to choose from anywhere from $500,000 to over $2 million.
+87% of Livingston residents own their own homes and there's a variety of styles and designs to choose from ranging in price anywhere from $500,000 to over $2 million.
 Condominiums, townhouses and single-family homes are spread out throughout this beautiful bedroom community.
-Whether you're looking to be close to shopping and restaurants, looking to be close to schools or the Canoe Brook Reservoir, or the ideal spot for commuting to and from the area, you'll find exactly what you're looking for in Livingston New Jersey.
+Whether you're looking to be close to shopping and restaurants, looking to be close to schools or the Canoe Brook Reservoir, or you're searching for the ideal spot for commuting to and from the area, you'll find exactly what you're looking for in Livingston, New Jersey.
 Browse available listings above or simply contact our office at any time to schedule a showing.
-We are your Livingston Real Estate Experts and would love to help you find or sell your home in Livingston today.
+We are your Livingston Real Estate Experts and would love to help you find or sell your home in Livingston today!